Exhibitors

 Class 6: Jumbo Eggs, 12 eggs not weighing under 30 oz.

-Tips on Vegetables
+Tips for Exhibiting Vegetables

 · All fruits and vegetables should be clean!
 Try not to damage the vegetables when cleaning them.
 Rinsing or wiping with a damp cloth is usually sufficient, and scrubbing should be avoided as it can damage the skin of the vegetable.